 "Occasions may arise when a student does not agree with the grade he or she has received in a course.
-When this happens, the question of whether the grade should be reconsidered is addressed in two stages" (Canisius College Graduate Catalog, p.18 instructor.
+When this happens, the question of whether the grade should be reconsidered is addressed in two stages" (Canisius University Graduate Catalog, p.18 (https://catalog.canisius.edu/graduate/academics/academicpolicies/#gradegrievancetext).
+Please discuss concerns regarding course grades first with the course instructor.
 "If the student and instructor cannot agree on the appropriateness of the grade in question, the student may contact the chair of the instructor's department, in writing, within ten working days after the meeting with the instructor" (Graduate Catalog, p.
 18).
 For additional information, please review the Graduate Catalog or the Department Assessment Manual located on our Department Home Page